Agent Harnesses

 From The Complete Guide to Building Skills for Claude - Anthropic:

-Skills are the knowledge layer on top of the harness.
-The harness provides tools (what Claude can do); skills provide workflows (how Claude should do it).
+Skills sit on top of the harness as the knowledge layer.
+The harness provides tools (what Claude can do).
+Skills provide workflows (how Claude should do it).

 Three-level progressive disclosure: